AndyBowes/KotlinIntroPresentation/slides/basicSyntax.md

 +++
 ## Raw Strings
-- Raw Strings is deliminated by a triple quote
+- Raw Strings are delimited by a triple quote
   - contains no character escaping
   - may contain new lines and other characters